Towards a universality picture for the relaxation to equilibrium of kinetically constrained models: A general approach to prove a Poincar e inequality for kinetically constrained spin models

 \section{A general approach to prove a Poincar\'e inequality for kinetically constrained spin models}

-In this section we start from the general constrained Poincar\'e inequality proved in Theorem \ref{thm:1} to develop a quite robust and general scheme proving a special kind of Poincar\'e constrained inequality (cf. Theorem \ref{thm:appl} and Corollary \ref{rhs 9bis}) inspired by kinetically constrained models.
-The approach developed below will allow us, in particular, to relate the scaling of the persistence time of certain kinetically constrained models near the ergodicity threshold to the scaling of the critical length scale of the corresponding bootstrap percolation model.
-The application of the techniques developed here to the whole class of two dimensional critical models is deferred to a future work [10].
+In this section we start from the general constrained Poincar\'e inequality proved in Theorem \ref{thm:1} to develop a quite robust and general scheme proving a special kind of Poincar\'e constrained inequality (cf. Theorem \ref{thm:appl} and Corollary \ref{rhs 9bis}) that will be crucial to determine a sharp upper bound on the mean infection time of KCM.
 Concrete and succesful applications to basic kinetically constrained models (cf. Theorem \ref{thm:main1}) will be given in the next section.
-The starting point of our approach is the definition of good and super-good single site events.